PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 20:15:39
+Last updated: 2024-04-02 20:16:13
-Random Quote: Genius unrefined resembles a flash of lightning, but wisdom is like the sun. - Franz Grillparzer
+Random Quote: Give me six hours to chop down a tree and I will spend the first four sharpening the axe. - Abraham Lincoln